jameselliothart/resume/JamesHartResume.md

 ## Honors & Achievements

 - Built an Angular web application backed by a Python-Flask API to automate server information management, significantly improving software deployment processes
-- Developed Pester scripts adopted by development teams company-wide to automate validation of application configurations during software upgrades, reducing manual effort by 99% (from 2 days to 30 seconds) and significantly minimizing troubleshooting time
+- Developed Pester PowerShell scripts adopted by development teams company-wide to automate validation of application configurations during software upgrades, reducing manual effort by 99% (from 2 days to 30 seconds) and significantly minimizing troubleshooting time
 - Automated the creation and configuration of Hyper-V Windows VMs using PowerShell and Chef, reducing setup time by 98% (from 2-4 days to 30 minutes)
 - Automated software deployment processes using PowerShell including inserting XML data into databases and IIS configuration, decreasing setup time by 98% (4 hours to 5 minutes)
 - Recognized twice at the company level for exceptional impact as a senior member of a small team, significantly improving company-wide development processes and setting new standards for efficiency and collaboration